yumium/tech_notes/A gentle introduction to Python 3.md

 	xfile.write('hello world')
 ```

 When `with` statement is executed, an object is created and immediately after, the `__enter__` method is called, which returns a resource descriptor (handles provided by the OS to use the resource) that is captured by word `xfile`.
 You can then interact with the resource using `xfile`.
 After all the code in the block is executed, the `__exit__` method is called.
+If exception happens within the `with` block, the `__exit__` method is called after the exception, ensuring resoures are reclaimed.